Alabama Butterfly Atlas

 Host and Nectar Plants

-Members of the Pea family (Fabaceae), especially partridge peas (Chamaecrista spp.) and sennas (Senna spp.) are commonly reported.
+Reports from nearby states list members of the Pea family (Fabaceae) -- especially partridge peas (Chamaecrista spp.) and sennas (Senna spp.).

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.